SUPPLIES:

 Once all the way through, twist the two sides of the pipe cleaner together to form a stem.

+Now the pipe cleaners are lying flat around the bead.
+To add texture, crunch up each pipe cleaner around the bead.
+Squeeze them gently, and then carefully unfold them again.
 Take the pot and push the floral craft foam to the pot (you also don't have to have a pot.
 You can make a few and wrap a ribbon or twine around them to make a bouqet).

 Use a some glue or glue dots to add fake grass on top of the craft foam.
 Stick the pipe cleaner ends of the coffee filter flowers into the pot, straightening moving the pipe cleaners around until they are arranged how you like.